-In Greenwich Village is one of New York City’s coffee mainstays, the Porto Rico Importing Company.
-First opened in 1907, Porto Rico was founded by Italian immigrant Patsy Albanese.
+Greenwich Village is home to one of New York City’s coffee mainstays, the Porto Rico Importing Company.
+First opened in 1907, the shop was founded by Italian immigrant Patsy Albanese.
 At the beginning of the century, the Greenwich Village neighborhood was home to a growing community of Italian immigrants, and Albanese was one of many who opened businesses along Bleecker Street to satisfy the culinary needs of the community.

 Just across the street at 201 Bleecker Street, another Italian family, the Longo family, opened the Longo Sanitary Bakery on the ground floor of the building.
 In 1958, Albanese sold Porto Rico Importing Company to the Longos, and eventually the coffee store moved into the 201 Bleecker Street space.
-Current, third-generation owner Peter Longo still lives upstairs from Porto Rico, in the building he grew up in, his father Angelo was born in and his grandfather Frank had purchased in 1905.
+Current, third-generation owner Peter Longo still lives upstairs from the coffee shop, in the building he grew up in, his father Angelo was born in and his grandfather Frank had purchased in 1905.

 Porto Rico offers over 130 varieties of coffee from countries like Burundi, Kenya, Indonesia, Guatemala, and Brazil.
 On the menu is a 100th Anniversary Blend featuring six different coffees, rare Panama Finca Santa Teresa Geisha Natural Coffee grown at a high altitude, and a selection of organic coffees.
 Porto Rico also sells wholesale to over 350 restaurants.
 And if you like, each of Porto Rico’s locations has a coffee bar for instant gratification.